-The conversation silenced as the diners turned to watch.
+The conversation stilled as the diners turned to watch.

-I grinned at them, courageous.
+I grinned at them, courageous – I’d done my research.
 The diners looked back with eyes that glinted like wolves’.
-At this point I became over-confident in my research.
-I pinched a vast clump and racked it up with raffish ease.
-I continued to grin.
-And then I took a hearty snnnnnort and turned back to the…
+I pinched a vast clump, took a hearty snnnnnort, dusted off my hands, and turned back to the conversa…

 “Oh Lord!”
-I whimpered softly.
+I whimpered into my napkin.
 “Half my head’s dissolving.”

 My face was swelling.
 The plug of tobacco in my nostril fizzled and spat.
 My eye began to bulge and stream as all the powers of the devil ran roughshod through my face.
 If I was later told that the butler, being short of sight, had mistaken the tin saying SNUFF for the one reading GUNPOWDER, I wouldn’t have blinked.
-(At this point, I couldn’t have physically blinked).
-It felt roughly as if I’d smoked four or five cigars, in my nose, all at once, and then, rather foolishly, mistaken hot cooking oil for eye-drops.
+(At this point, I couldn’t have blinked).
+It felt roughly as if I’d smoked four or five cigars in my nose all at once, and then mistaken hot cooking oil for eye-drops.
 My vision reeled and spun.
-The table swum away and back, away and back.
+The table swum back and away, away and back.
 The silver and candles began to whirl.
 The conversation burbled and moaned, muttered and flowed.
 Every ounce of constraint was rallied forth to stop me slamming my fist on the table and bellowing “OOOOHHH GIDDDDYYY FUUUUUCK!” while trying to clear my nostrils with a fruit-knife.

 For ten minutes I tried to keep my end of a conversation going with minimal gurning, eye-twitching, or whimpering.
 And without breaking down on the table and sobbing “my … nose!
 It … fucking hhhuuuuuuurrrrtss!”
 Eventually, I threw propriety to the wind and ran to the bathroom.